Samwise74/eagles-writeups/archival/README.md

 ## Solution 2 - xor the file

 #### tl;dr:
-look at the source, see that bytes 4 and 5 are key1 and key2 and the png is xor'd with these keys. undo the xor
+Look at the source, see that bytes 4 and 5 are key1 and key2 and the png is xor'd with these keys.
+Undo the xor.

-Due to the fact that the souce code is available, understanding what the executeable is doing becomes much easier.
+Due to the fact that the source code is available, understanding what the executeable is doing becomes much easier.
 From the start we notice that the file contents are being read into a `char*` array along with the `sz` variable being passed by reference that represents the size of the file contents in `buff`.

 ```c
 long sz = 0;